VanagaS/Adjust/ssl-offload/README.md

 ### Security
 - DOS/Rate limiting observations

+  We can quickly analyze if there are any connections that fall in the Rate limit criteria and accordingly block the respective IPs or dig further of what could be the issue.

 - Ciphers active / Safe Ciphers observations

+  To be PCI-DSS complaint and for general security purpose, it is advised to use strong ciphers and block any ciphers that are compromised.
+The metrics targeting the Ciphers helps us in identifing the clients that are using old, weak or compromised Ciphers.

 - Rejected cipher observations

+  These metrics allows us to identify clients who are offering un-supported Ciphers and SSL-Offloader is dropping their connections.

 - Downstream/outbound connection encryption performance

+  In case downstream connection as well needs SSL/TLS to connect to app, these metrics helps in identifying any bottlenecks in initiating handshake and further encryption/decryption process.

 ### Generic
 - Regional statistics and their effects on performance